nigyta/dfast_qc/README.md

 conda install -c bioconda -c conda-forge dfast_qc
 ```
 If this did not work, please try [Installation from source code](#installation-from-source-code).
-\* FastANI installed with this might be broken.
-See below for trouble shooting.

 ## Installation from source code